 “Whatever you do, don’t say anything to me about my serve.
-If I think about it, I’m in trouble.” – Andy Roddick said when he first met Patrick McEnroe, his Davis Cup coach.
+If I think about it, I’m in trouble.”
+Andy Roddick said this when he first met Patrick McEnroe, his Davis Cup coach.

-In a tennis world where the emphasize is on the technical aspect there is one area that very few tennis players dare to adopt – and it pays off big time for their game.
-That is the… “letting things happen naturally”.
+In a tennis world where the emphasis is on the technical aspect, there is one area that very few tennis players dare to adopt – and it pays off big time for their game.
+That is… letting things happen naturally.

 What I’m about to tell you is directed to your tennis improvement by getting you out of the normal and popular tennis culture.

-One of the things that’s certain is that all players are different and you cannot teach the same technical aspect to everyone.
+One thing that’s certain is that all players are different and you cannot teach the same technical aspect to everyone.
 I have to pay very much attention to what works for each of my students individually.

 For example, in teaching my two daughters: Cezara (8 years old) and Bianca (6 years old)…